-This symbol represents actions that you should take at every credit hour benchmark.
-Check your Atlas email daily. ∞ Confirm that your meta-major matches your career of interest and change it if necessary. $\mathbin{\circ}$ Consider registering for ASL 2160: American Sign Language III.
-If considering transferring to the University of North Florida or most 4-year Interpreter Education Programs, additionally considering registering for INT 2201: Consecutive Interpreting: English to ASL and ASL 2510 Deaf Culture.
-Decide on your educational goals by the time you complete 45 credit hours.
-Research colleges and universities of interest, including the admission requirements, application deadlines, housing options, campus tours and connect with the academic departments.
-Consider exploring graduate school (e.g., master's degree, medical or law school), advanced training, certifications and licenses.
-Run your $\frac{\text{degree audit}}{\text{degree audit}}$ to confirm you are on track for graduation.
-For assistance, connect with your advisor. ∞ Check Important Dates & Deadlines by visiting the Academic Calendar on the Valencia College website. ∞ Apply for scholarships by visiting the Financial Aid Services website. ∞ Continue involvement with Sign Language Department events.
-Get involved on campus by joining student clubs and organizations, attending campus events and participating in health and wellness activities. ∞ Conduct an informational interview with a Sign Language Professional.
-Enhance your work experience and skills by volunteering, employment, internships , service learning and job shadowing.
-Keep your resume current by reviewing it every semester and consider scheduling a mock interview.
+- ∞ This symbol represents actions that you should take at every credit hour benchmark. - □ Check your Student Portal email daily. ∞ - □ Confirm that your meta-major matches your career of interest and change it if necessary. ∞ - Consider registering for ASL 2160: American Sign Language III.
+If considering transferring to the University of North Florida or most 4-year Interpreter Education Programs, additionally considering registering for INT 2201: Consecutive Interpreting: English to ASL and ASL 2510 Deaf Culture. - Decide on your educational goals by the time you complete 45 credit hours. - Research colleges and universities of interest, including the admission requirements, application deadlines, housing options, campus tours and connect with the academic departments. - □ Consider exploring graduate school (e.g., master's degree, medical or law school), advanced training, certifications and licenses. - □ Run your degree audit to confirm you are on track for graduation.
+For assistance, connect with your Student Success Coach. ∞ - □ Check Important Dates & Deadlines by visiting the Academic Calendar on the Valencia College website. ∞ - □ Apply for scholarships by visiting the Financial Aid Services website. ∞ - Continue involvement with Sign Language Department events. - □ Get involved on campus by joining student clubs and organizations, attending campus events and participating in health and wellness activities. ∞ - Conduct an informational interview with a Sign Language Professional. - □ Enhance your work experience and skills by volunteering, employment, internships, service learning and job shadowing. - □ Keep your resume current by reviewing it every semester and consider scheduling a mock interview.
 For assistance, visit the Career Center website or connect with a career advisor.

-$^{\odot}$ This symbol represents actions that you should take at every credit hour benchmark. ☐ Check your Atlas email daily. ∞ ☐ Confirm that your meta-major matches your career of interest and change it if necessary. ∞ □ Consider registering for ASL 2200: American Sign Language IV, a of American Sign Language.
-If considering transferring to the University of Association Programs, additionally consider Consecutive Interpreting: ASL English. versity of North Florida or □ Run your degree audit to confirm you are on track for graduation. with your advisor . ∞ For assistance, connect ☐ If you are ready, submit your graduation application by the dead line. ☐ Explore housing options, develop a financial plan, schedule camputhe academic departments. us tours and connect with ☐ Submit your admissions applications early to your colleges/university other materials, such as transcripts and recommendation letters, if · · ☐ Check Important Dates & Deadlines by visiting the Academic Cal College website. ∞ endar on the Valencia ☐ Apply for scholarships by visiting the Financial Aid Services web site. ∞ ☐ Continue involvement with Sign Language Department events. ☐ Get involved on campus by joining student clubs and organization events and participating in health and wellness activities. ∞ ns, attending campus ☐ Enhance your work experience and skills by volunteering, part-timenteering, part-timen e employment, ☐ Keep your resume current by reviewing it every semester and con interview.
-For assistance, visit the Career Center website or connections.
-9
+- ∞ This symbol represents actions that you should take at every credit hour benchmark. - □ Check your Student Portal email daily. ∞ - □ Confirm that your meta-major matches your career of interest and change it if necessary. ∞ - Consider registering for ASL 2200: American Sign Language IV, and ASL 2300: Structure of American Sign Language.
+If considering transferring to the University of North Florida or most 4-year Interpreter Education Programs, additionally consider registering for INT 2202: Consecutive Interpreting: ASL English. - □ Run your degree audit to confirm you are on track for graduation.
+For assistance, connect with your Student Success Coach. ∞ - □ If you are ready, submit your graduation application by the deadline. - □ Explore housing options, develop a financial plan, schedule campus tours and connect with the academic departments. - □ Submit your admissions applications early to your colleges/universities of interest (and any other materials, such as transcripts and recommendation letters, if required). - □ Check Important Dates & Deadlines by visiting the Academic Calendar on the Valencia College website. ∞ - □ Apply for scholarships by visiting the Financial Aid Services website. ∞ - □ Continue involvement with Sign Language Department events. - □ Get involved on campus by joining student clubs and organizations, attending campus events and participating in health and wellness activities. ∞ - □ Enhance your work experience and skills by volunteering, part-time employment, internships, service learning and job shadowing. - □ Keep your resume current by reviewing it every semester and consider scheduling a mock interview.
+For assistance, visit the Career Center website or connect with a career advisor.